 What To Know About No-Haggle Pricing Dealerships

-Car Vending Machines
+Carvana And Its Vending Machines

 Iíve had a lot of questions recently about a place called Carvana.
 Besides being a no hassle-no haggle place, their niche is they build high-rise buildings that are supposed to be car vending machines, right down to a person putting a large coin into the machine, which sets in motion elevators to bring your car down from the tower and on to a launch pad.
 Probably a cool experience and there is little doubt it would make for a memorable delivery, but what is that worth to you as a car buyer?